dolphinsmalltalk/Dolphin/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/scael64ohx3l6io9/branch/master?svg=true)](https://ci.appveyor.com/project/dolphinsmalltalk/dolphin-db22v/branch/master)

-**Please note: The master branch is now the development branch for version 7.2.
-This will add support for namespaces, but is currently in an interim and unstable state.
-It  also changes the package and class file formats, and consequently code saved from 7.2 cannot be loaded directly into earlier versions of Dolphin.
+**Please note: The master branch is now the development branch for version 8.0.
+This will add support for namespaces, but is currently in a pre-beta state.
+It also changes the package and class file formats when namespaces are used, and consequently code saved in the new format is not loadable directly into earlier versions of Dolphin.
 Please use the `release/7.1` branch if you need a stable version.
 PRs for bug fixes, etc, will still be accepted against the `release/7.1` branch for the foreseeable future.**

 This repository contains:
-* A VS2019 solution to build the Virtual Machine (VM) elements of Dolphin Smalltalk.
+* A VS2022 solution to build the Virtual Machine (VM) elements of Dolphin Smalltalk.
 * The necessary Smalltalk packages to build the [Dolphin Smalltalk](https://object-arts.com) Core Images from a pre-built boot image.

 ## Building the Virtual Machine

-It is not necessary to build the VM, since pre-built binaries are available for download from github using the FetchVM script in the repo.
-You can skip straight to building the product image if you wish.
+It is not always necessary to build the VM, since pre-built binaries are available for download from github using the FetchVM script in the repo.
+You can skip straight to building the product image if you are happy to work from the latest tag in the repo.
+If you want to work at the tip of master, you may need to build the VM as incompatible changes may have been made that have not yet been tagged.
+Building the VM is straightforward and requires only freely available tools.

 * First clone the [Dolphin](https://github.com/dolphinsmalltalk/Dolphin) repo to a `\Dolphin` directory on your machine.
 It can actually be any location but for convenience we'll call it `\Dolphin`.
 Use a Git client tool to clone.
 Downloading the ZIP file won't work due to use of Git LFS.

-* _Versions prior to 7.1:_ You should also clone the separate VM repository (DolphinVM) into a `DolphinVM\` subdirectory of `\Dolphin\Core\`.

-* _Version 7.1 and later:_ The DolphinVM repository has been merged into the main Dolphin repository and can be found in the `Core\DolphinVM` folder.
-The history from the original repository has been retained.

-* Install the free VS2019 Community Edition on your machine with the "Desktop development with C++" workload.
+* Install the free VS2022 Community Edition on your machine with the "Desktop development with C++" workload.
 The Dolphin VM is a set of C++ projects so make sure to install this option (it's not the default) or you'll end up only being able to compile C#.
 You can use the Pro or Enterprise edition if you have it.
-It is possible to compile the VM with earlier versions of VS (certainly VS2017) but you will need to downgrade the solution to the appropriate toolset and either retarget to the ealier Windows SDK that shipped with VS, or install the latest SDK standalone.
+It is possible to compile the VM with earlier versions of VS (certainly VS2019) but you will need to downgrade the solution to the appropriate toolset and either retarget to the ealier Windows SDK that shipped with VS, or install the latest SDK standalone.

 * Load the DolphinVM solution into Visual Studio.
-Choose the **Release** profile (**Debug** will compile but will run slowly) and then _Build Solution_.
-A bunch of DLLs and `Dolphin7.exe` will have been copied to the `\Dolphin` root folder.
+Choose the **Release** profile (**Debug** will compile but will run slowly and is not suitable for Smalltalk development work) and then _Build Solution_.
+A bunch of DLLs and `Dolphin8.exe` will have been copied to the `\Dolphin` root folder.

-## Building the Dolphin 7 Product Image
+## Building the Dolphin 8 Product Image

 Follow these instructions to create the product image and launch Dolphin Smalltalk for the first time.

 * First clone the Dolphin repository (this one) into a suitable working directory on your machine, let's call it `\Dolphin`.
-Any supported version of Windows should be suitable, and at the moment that means Windows 10.
+Any supported version of Windows should be suitable, and at the moment that means _only_ Windows 10 or 11.
 Dolphin _may_ run on older Windows versions, but there should be no expectation that it will, or will continue to do so.

 * The master branch is on the bleeding edge and current is in an unstable state while version 8.0 is in development, although the tests should always be passing.
 If you need a stable build then you should use the `release/7.1` branch.